sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

 Releasing a project creates a version or snapshot of the changes and deploying the project makes it available in runtime to be consumed.
 You can only deploy a released version of the project, and at a given time there can be multiple deployed versions of the same project.

-1. In the Process Builder, to release a project, choose the **Release** button on the top-right corner of the screen and provide a description.
+1. In the Process Builder, to release a project, click  **Release** button on the top-right corner of the screen and provide a description.

     <!-- border -->![released](1.png)